benguarasci/basketballworld/project-rubric.md

 - ADRs don't capture trivial design decisions

 ## Notes M2

 (explaining why marks were deducted)
 -----

+- Does not talk about addressing the QARs from M1 (-3)
+- Only one user stoty implementation is included in the Sequence diagram.
+That one is also not complete.
+The user needs to get a response from the system after  successfully creating the account (-2)
+- No rationale behind the class/modules that implements the ASRs/QAS/User stories (-2)
+- The choice of Language and Database as ADR was very trivial (Since they were required for the project) (-1)

 # Milestone 3    / 20